DSR-RHIT/me447-visualizing-data/cm/cm001_course_syllabus.md

 There are no exams.
 The major deliverables and their relative weights
 are:

+  - (70%) Portfolio
+  - (15%) Timely written responses to the reading prompts and the presentation prompts
-  - (25%) Presentations and participation in small-group discussions
+  - (15%) Presenting your work and participating in small-group discussions
-  - (75%) Portfolio

 ## homework